dekkicheamine27/Angular_news_app/README.md

 ## Overview

-This Angular News App is a dynamic, responsive web application designed to fetch and display the latest news from various sources.
-Built with Angular, it leverages modern web technologies to provide users with real-time news updates, categorized by interest areas such as technology, sports, and entertainment.
+This Angular News App is a dynamic, responsive web application designed to fetch and display the latest news.
+Built with Angular, categorized by interest areas such as technology, sports, and entertainment.

 ## Features

-- Real-time news updates from multiple sources
 - Categorized news sections for targeted interests
 - Responsive design for optimal viewing on all devices
 - Search functionality to find news articles by keyword